skip to main content

 • Provide a reliable point of contact for communications between the Australian STEM Video Game Challenge and the participating students.

 Team Mentors do not need to be experienced game designers or professionals in the IT area.
-The mentoring for most students will be in supporting their creative process, helping them to scale a design back to something they can manage in their available time.
-Reminding them that simple ideas done well are generally the way to go.
+The mentoring for most students will be in supporting their creative process, helping them to scale a design back to something they can manage in their available time and reminding them that simple ideas done well are generally the way to go.

 Submitted games MUST run in a Microsoft Windows operating system, or in an identified Internet browser.